Chris-Cooney/Net-Reef-Calcification-Prediction/README.md

 ### “What is the effect of changing temperature and pH levels on coral calcification in the Great Barrier Reef?”

-In order to do so this repositry provides a series of notebooks and functions to extract, forecast and predict net calcification data for reefs across the GBR to 2061
+In order to do so this repositry provides a series of notebooks and <a href="gnet_functions.py" target="_top"> functions </a> to extract, forecast and predict net calcification data for reefs across the GBR to 2061

 ## 1. <a href="1.
 Reef Data.ipynb" target="_top"> Reef Data</a>